Bravure Group

 My role

-As Senior UX/UI Designer for Soda Digital, I led the design of the product through a complete lifecycle, from initial discovery and UX testing through to design execution.
+As Senior UX/UI Designer for Soda Digital, I led the design and strategy through a complete lifecycle—from initial discovery and UX testing, through to creative design execution and oversight of the engineering process.

-Imagine running hundreds and hundreds of transactions between multiple buyers and sellers, using a poorly supported and aging third-party product that effectively generates spreadsheets.
+Imagine running hundreds of transactions between multiple buyers and sellers, using a poorly supported and aging third-party product that effectively generated spreadsheets.
 Millions of dollars worth of transactions costing Bravure in lost administrative hours.
 While errors were not overly common, their risk for both financial and reputational damage was always present.

 Solution